MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ### Your migration team

 Establish a migration team to lead your organization through the project.
-The team’s role includes liaising with us, undergoing training, and notifying employees of each change during the migration process.
+The team's role includes liaising with us, undergoing training, and notifying employees of each change during the migration process.

 An IT Manager or the Head of IT is a good choice for our point of contact because they understand the ins and outs of your organization's systems.
 To ensure a smooth, successful migration, we work closely together and be with you every step of the way.